likhithpraveenk/todo-rs/README.md

 # todo-rs

-## Project Description
 A simple command-line todo app built with Rust.
-Tasks are saved locally in a JSON file and can be added, listed, marked as done, or deleted via the CLI.
+Tasks are saved in a temporary JSON file (`tasks.json`) within the system's temp directory and can be added, listed, marked as done, or deleted via the CLI.

 ## Features
 - Add tasks via CLI
 - List all tasks
 - Mark tasks as done
 - Delete tasks
-- Persistent local storage (JSON)
+- local storage (JSON)

 ## Dependencies
 - [`clap`](https://crates.io/crates/clap) - For command-line argument parsing